 Rounding out the album were covers of “Walk Away Renee” (Left Banke; 1966) by sunshine pop group the Association, “96 Tears” (? and the Mysterians; 1966) by garage rock band Paul Revere & the Raiders, and “Sealed with a Kiss” (Brian Hyland; 1962) by Bruce Johnston and Terry Melcher of the Rip Chords.
 Finally, the Beach Boys appeared with a cover of “California Dreamin’” (the Mamas and the Papas; 1965), their first newly recorded release in three years.

 It was all a bit of a hodgepodge.
-But for fans of both the artists and the songs they covered, it might well have worth plunking down $4.95 to check it out.
+But for fans of both the artists and the songs they covered, it might well have been worth plunking down $4.95 to check it out.
 Hear for yourself.

 Mixing Rock & Roll and the Corporate World